ofnote/aos/README.md

 * Dictionary: `(k1 & v1) | (k2 & v2) | ... | (kn & vn)` where `ki` and `vi` is the `i`th key and value.
 * Pandas tables: `(n & ( (c1&int)| (c2&str) | ... | (cn&str) )` where `n` is the row dimension (the number of rows) and `c1,...,cn` are column names.

-The `aos` expressions let you write object shapes very *compactly*.
+The `aos` expressions are very *compact*.
 For example, consider a highly nested Python object `X` of type

  `Sequence[Tuple[Tuple[str, int], Dict[str, str]]]`

 This is both verbose and hard to interpret.
 Instead, `X`'s `aos` is written compactly as `((str|int) | (str : str))* `.

-> Writing full shapes of data variables may get cumbersome.
-To keep it brief, the language supports wildcards: `_` and `...` .
+> The full data shape may be irrelevant in many cases.
+To keep it brief, the language supports wildcards: `_` and `...` to allow writing partial shapes.
 >
 > So, we could write a dictionary's shape as `(k1 & ...)| ... | (kn & ...)`.